XHUNI-FM

-XHUNI-FM, known as Radio UAT, is a radio station in Ciudad Victoria, Tamaulipas, Mexico.
-It is the radio station of the Universidad Autónoma de Tamaulipas.
+Radio UAT is the radio service of the Universidad Autónoma de Tamaulipas in Mexico.
+The station broadcasts on XHUNI-FM 102.5 in the state capital of Ciudad Victoria and on XHCPAZ-FM 105.1 in Tampico.

 History

 The UAT began producing radio programs in 1983, mostly being broadcast on other radio stations within the portion of their broadcast days reserved for the state.
 The first station, XHUNI-FM in Ciudad Victoria, came on air December 19, 1991, with its official opening two months later.

 Programming

 Programming on Radio UAT includes a mix of music and cultural programs, as well as programming aimed at the UAT community such as the newscast Enlace Universitario.